Darth Maul: Concept and creation

 Maul was characterized by The Phantom Menace director George Lucas as a thing of nightmares.
 An early concept had Maul a masked figure, something that could rival Darth Vader.
 Later, concept artist Iain McCaig started masking an illustration of production designer Gavin Bocquet in tape.
 Both McCaig and Lucas liked the result, described as "a kind of Rorschach pattern".
 The final drawing had McCaig's own face, with the skin removed, and some Rorschach experimentation (dropping ink onto paper, folding it in half then opening).
 McCaig stated the tattoo design was inspired by facial musculature stating "If you were to strip the flesh off your face right now...the muscles would form a Darth Maulish pattern."

 Maul's head originally had feathers, based on prayer totems, but the Creature Effects crew led by Nick Dudman interpreted those feathers as horns, modifying his features into those common in popular depictions of the devil.

 His clothing was also modified, from a tight body suit with a muscle pattern to the Sith robe based on samurai pleats, because the lightsaber battles involved much jumping, spinning, running, and rolling.

 George Lucas decided to resurrect Darth Maul for The Clone Wars after developing the character of Savage Opress.
 Series co-creator Dave Filoni initially responded to Lucas's idea as unrealistic, because, "It's over.
 He's cut in half.
 How does that work?"
 According to Filoni, Lucas replied, "I don't know.
 Figure it out."

 Portrayal

 Darth Maul was portrayed by actor and martial artist Ray Park in Star Wars: Episode I – The Phantom Menace and Solo: A Star Wars Story.
 Peter Serafinowicz provided the character's voice in The Phantom Menace.
-Sam Witwer replaced Serafinowicz when the character returned in Star Wars: The Clone Wars, and reprised the role in numerous subsequent projects, most notably in Star Wars Rebels and Solo.
+Sam Witwer replaced Serafinowicz when the character returned in Star Wars: The Clone Wars, and reprised the role in numerous subsequent projects, most notably in Star Wars Rebels, Solo and Star Wars: Maul – Shadow Lord.
 Gregg Berger, Clint Bajakian, Jess Harnell, Stephen Stanton, and Lee Tockar have also voiced him in other appearances in less prominent capacities.